 ANDS Party Identifier If your database supports ANDS Publishing, this string is generated.
 It identifies data which you Publish to ANDS.
 To view your ANDS Party Identifier, follow the procedure shown below for editing your User Account details.

 A line is also added to the db-config.txt file on your computer.
-This line holds sufficient information for you to log into your database. other (See section 4.4 Logging In and Connecting to a Database.)See the next section for more information.
+This line holds sufficient information for you to log into your database.
+If you edit this file, you can add other known accounts to it.
+The account which appears as the first non-comment line is the default account in the login dialog.
+Follow the instructions in the comment lines in the file if you wish to make manual changes.
+(See section 4.4 Logging In and Connecting to a Database.)

-When you are logged on to SPECCHIO, you can edit the User Account informationSPECCHIO.
+When you are logged on to SPECCHIO, you can edit the User Account information which is stored in the SPECCHIO database.
 Refer to section 4.6 Changing your User Details for more information.

 Administrator Access